LudmilaAmriou/Articulation_Point/README.md

 # Articulation_Point

-FInd articulation point in a random graph or from a txt file
+Find articulation point in a random graph or from a text file You will find 3 example files in which you can understand the logic of how the Code works.